People

 Hometown: Efland, North Carolina

-Past Education: BS Microbiology, BS Mathematics, NC State University
+Past Education: BS Microbiology, BS Mathematics, Minor in Biotechnology, NC State University

 Emma completed Bachelor’s degrees in Microbiology and Mathematics at NC State University before transitioning to industry and working as a production scientist in a fermentation department.
 As an undergraduate she participated in a summer research experience learning about modeling biological systems, and spent a semester searching for an elusive RNase P gene in the genome of an archeote.
 She joined the lab in January 2023 and is working on better understanding lactobacillus-bacteriophage dynamics.